bpanel-org/bpanel-docs/docs/guide-node-info.md

 npm install -g bpanel-cli
 ```

 Next, navigate to the directory where you want to build your plugin.
 We are going to use `npm link` to make it available in our project, so this can be anywhere on your system.
-You could do it in bPanel as a localPlugin, but since we want to publish it later, it's best not to to keep the environment closer to production conditions.
+You could do it in bPanel as a localPlugin, but since we want to publish it later, it's best to keep the environment closer to production conditions.

 ```bash
 cd ~/projects